-Using Name and Password Parameters
+Using Username and Password Parameters

-After creating and testing your login macro, you can use the Step Editor to create name and password parameters for the appropriate steps.
-You can use the Parameters Dialog to add additional name and password parameters or to edit existing parameters.
+After creating and testing your login macro, you can create username and password parameters that replace the recorded values with parameter names.
+You can then create a list of values to substitute for the username and password parameters during playback.